w3f/Grants-Program/applications/cryptex.md

 ## Project Overview :page_facing_up:

 **Cryptex** is a blockchain that uses the *blind DKG* protocol.
-This proposal presents the blind DKG protocol, a consensus-backed distributed key generation protocol and a potential architecture to implement it within a substrate based blockchain.
-First we briefly explain the cryptographic tools and language needed, then we define the main protocol and finally we propose a potential architecture and implementation.
+This proposal presents the blind DKG protocol, a blind distributed key generation protocol and a potential architecture to implement it within a substrate based blockchain.
+First we briefly explain the cryptographic tools and language needed, then we define the main protocol, blind dkg, and finally we propose an architecture and implementation.

 ### Overview

-Blind DKG is a consensus-backed distributed key generation mechanism.
-It allows for a verifiable secret sharing scheme with an on-chain proof system to gate access to data.
-Unlike a traditional VSS scheme, it eliminates the need for a trusted setup by using a distributed key generator, as well as blind selection via a VRF.
-It allows for a semi-trustless decryption rights delegation (i.e. secret sharing) process.
-When implemented as part of a decentralized network (such as a blockchain), it enables a system where you can create a distributed secret and derive public keys which can be used to secure data.
-Additionally, we extend the protocol to enable a 'cryptographic gate' to data access using smart contracts, wherein an owner of some data can define rules to delegate decryption rights.
-The protocol is:

-- **non-interactive**: Alice does not need to interact with Bob in order to delegate decryption rights.
-- **no trusted setup**: Alice does not need to trust the set of participants holding the pieces of her secret.
-- **consensus agnostic**: The protocol can operate on top on top of any consensus mechanism that allows for at least 3 authorities in the network.
+A distributed key generator (DKG) is a multi-party computation protocol through which a set of participants can collectively generate a shared public/private keypair.
+Blind DKG, **blind distributed key generation**, is a type of distributed key generator (DKG) where there is no linkability between any specific member of the network and any contribution to a shared key resulting from a DKG.
+By adding blindness, blind dkg is able to mitigate and resist many vulnerabilities in other DKG protocols.
+It is resistant to attack via collusion, Sybil attacks, and malicious coordinator attacks.
+Each participant in the protocol generates their secret share through a verifiable secret sharing (VSS) mechanism, with the blindness facilitated by a randomly chosen 'coordinator'.

+Cryptex is a blockchain that manages the participant and coordinator selection of the blind dkg protocol (elaborated below), enables a way to define conditions to data access, and provides a platform to incentivize participation in the protocol.
+It is intended to be a decentralized KEM for distributed key creation, encryption/decryption, and signing.
+The initial use of Cryptex is as a decentralized secret sharing network, wherein users can leverage the Cryptex blockchain to generate keys that can be used to encrypt data, specify conditions for data access (e.g. ownership of a specific asset), and require a threshold of shares in order to decrypt.
+The owner of a secret key never needs to know the secret, they only need to encrypt with the shared public key and then allow the Cryptex network to provide access to the secret key to other participant's who meet the rules defined by the owner of the key.
+Because the shareholders are blind, it is difficult (impossible?) for shareholders to be bribed or collude and by using the blockchain they are incentivized to provide shares when the conditions are met.

 Motivation:
 > Suppose Alice has a document that she wants to make available to anybody who can meet some set of rules, but Alice will not be unavailable later to hand over the document.
-Alice has a plan though, she splits her data into pieces, or shares, and gives a single piece to anybody who she thinks will be available later and tells each person some condition that someone should prove to get a share.
-Then, if Bob appears later and can prove that they have met Alice's rules and enough of the people who have shares believe Bob, then they give a copy to Bob and Bob is able to reassamble Alice's document and read her secret.
+Alice has a plan though, she splits her data into pieces, or shares, and gives a single piece to anybody who she thinks will be available later and tells each person that if Bob shows up, to tell them their share.
+Then, each of these people have to make themselves known so that Bob can ask them for a secret.
+Bob appears, and they each give a copy to Bob and he is able to reassamble Alice's document and read her secret.
+However, suppose Charlie comes along before Bob and he doesn't want Alice to share her secret.
+Since Charlie knows who the shareholders are, he can bribe them to not give the key to Bob when he asks, or to get a key himself even though he isn't Bob.
+If sensitive information is to be secure this way, Alice needs a new plan to make sure Charlie can't do this.

 ### Project Details

 To start, we provide a brief overview of secret sharing and distributed key generation.
 Then, we will use this to explain the core protocol, and finally the implementation details.
-For additional motivation and deeper details on the cryptographic schemes, we direct the reader to a [substack](https://ideallabs.substack.com/p/blind-dkg-part-1) we wrote that elaborates on the reason that VSS by itself isn't enough for an unstoppable application.
+For additional motivation and deeper details on the cryptographic schemes, we direct the reader to a [substack](https://ideallabs.substack.com/p/blind-dkg-part-1) we wrote that elaborates on the reason that VSS by itself isn't enough for an unstoppable application, as well as a [deep dive into some thoughts](https://substack.com/inbox/post/120522945) that lead to this proposal.

 This proposal both extends and reimagines many of the concepts that were part of the [iris](https://github.com/w3f/Grants-Program/blob/master/applications/iris_followup.md) proposal.